ILIAD-ocean-twin/data_access_api/SensorThingsAPI.md

-## SensorThings APIs
+# SensorThings APIs

 [SensorThings API](https://ogcapi.ogc.org/sensorthings/) is the OGC standard endorsed as the INSPIRE good practice to share observations data.
 It is compliant with the ISO 19156/OGC Observations & Measurements standards.
 Entry level descriptions of the API are available on the [Wikipedia](https://en.wikipedia.org/wiki/SensorThings_API)

-### Use cases
+## Use cases

 STA is flexible standard useful in particular for:
  - exposing observations with all the Sensor, Observed Properties, Location in a flexible way so that client can build the query to access observations in the light way and get the whole related data though simple queries (like joins in SQL).
 Example STA demo is available on the [PSNC infrastruture](https://grlc-dpi-enabler-demeter.apps.paas-dev.psnc.pl/api-git/ILIAD-ocean-twin/JF-API/)
- - providing observation as the data stream as STA was design to support both request/response model on HTTP and pub/sub on MQTT
+ - providing observation as the data stream.
+STA was designed to support both request/response model on HTTP and pub/sub on MQTT
  - providing observation context definition as the supplement for the aggregated data e.g. linking aggregated in NetCDF/Zarr/EDR API to the Sensor and Location.
  - use of ODATA clients

- ### How to implement
+ ## How to implement

 As the API is open one can choose to:
  - use hosted environment like the [PSNC implementation with data hosting](https://grlc-dpi-enabler-demeter.apps.paas-dev.psnc.pl/api-git/ILIAD-ocean-twin/JF-API/#/json/get_Observations) that can consume file based data like CSV.
 The advantage is this service provides integration with the Ocean Information Model given.